 Do not automatically add the standard library directory to the list of

 directories searched for compiled interface files (.cmi), compiled

 object code files (.cmx), and libraries (.cmxa).
 See also option

-Specify the name of the output file produced by the
+Specify the name of the output file to produce.
+For executable files, the

 default output name is a.out under Unix and camlprog.exe under

 Windows.
 If the -a option is given, specify the name of the library